Resignation - how much notice?

 - ends on the last day of employment.

-An employee's award, employment contract, enterprise agreement or other registered agreement sets out:
+An employee's award, employment contract, enterprise agreement or other registered agreement sets out how much notice (if any) they have to give when they resign.

 If you're covered by a registered agreement, check the terms of your agreement for information.
 To find a registered agreement, go to the Fair Work Commission website